 Laurie is a speech-language pathologist and is CFK's Program Director.
 She has a BS in Speech and Hearing from Elmira College and an MA in Speech-Language Pathology from The Ohio State University.
 She has worked in elementary, middle, and high school settings and provided outpatient pediatric services at the Cleveland Clinic.
 She and her husband have two boys and two girls.
 She enjoys watching movies, baking and eating cookies, and celebrating birthdays!

-Along with developing our How-To and Resource Guides, Karla is responsible for the care and feeding of our website.
-She also helps out with posting to our social media outlets and loves tracking down obscure bits of information that could help another parent.
+Karla is responsible for the care and feeding of our website and print design work for CFK.
+She also manages our social media outlets and loves tracking down obscure bits of information that could help another parent.

 Karla has a Masters in Technical Communication from Miami University and spent a good chunk of time designing web applications for a Fortune 500 before finding her true calling as a mom.
 Karla also enjoys learning new things, organizing all the things and crocheting.

 Paula attended Slippery Rock University earning a BS in Elementary and Special Education.
-She has a MA in Reading Instruction from Baldwin Wallace College, where she focused her studies on early literacy development.
-Committed to being a "life-long learner," Paula has continued to take classes and attend trainings throughout her 36 year long career.
-She retired in 2012 from Cuyahoga County Board of Developmental Disabilities.
-Paula is excited to be working with Connecting for Kids so she can continue to foster young children's development in cooperation with families, other professionals, and the greater community.
-At home in her "empty nest," Paula enjoys trying new recipes with her husband, exercising her setters, and cuddling up with her pug and a good book.
+She has a MA in Reading Instruction from Baldwin Wallace College where she focused her studies on early literacy development.
+In 2012, Paula retired from Cuyahoga County Board of Developmental Disabilities.
+She is excited to be working for Connecting for Kids so that she can continue to foster young children's learning in cooperation with families, other professionals, and the greater community.
+At home, Paula enjoys visits with her granddaughter, exercising her setters, and cuddling up with a good book.

+Kim is responsible for CFK's finances.
 Kim has her BA in Management with a concentration in Accounting from Wittenberg University.
 She earned her CPA while working at Ernst & Young LLP.
-Kim worked in Internal Audit for the Scott Fetzer Company prior to coming to American Greetings Corporation where she is an Accounting Supervisor in the Enterprise Accounting Department.
-Kim is also on the Associate Board for the Foundation for Retinal Research.
+Kim worked in Internal Audit for the Scott Fetzer Company prior to coming to American Greetings Corporation where she oversees the social expression division general accounting department.
+Kim is also active with the Foundation Fighting Blindness.
 When not at her "day" job, Kim enjoys spending time with her husband and two sons.